The House of Love and Prayer

+The House of Love and Prayer was a Hasidic Jewish congregation and synagogue, located at 347 Arguello Boulevard, in the Richmond district of San Francisco, California, in the United States.

-The House of Love and Prayer was a synagogue founded by Shlomo Carlebach in the 1960s.
-The synagogue's ritual was inspired by the American counterculture movement, and attracted young, non-affiliated Jews.
-The synagogue eventually disbanded, and some of the congregants relocated to Israel, founding Moshav Mevo Modi'im in 1975.
+Founded in spring/April 1968 by rebbe Shlomo Carlebach, the congregation had a short existence, lasting just ten years.
+Despite its Hasidic origins, the rituals of worship were inspired by the American counterculture movement, and attracted young, non-affiliated Jews.
+The congregation eventually disbanded, and some of the congregants relocated to Israel, founding Moshav Mevo Modi'im in 1975.

-Founding of the synagogue
+History

-Shlomo Carlebach, a rabbi and singer-songwriter founded a synagogue inspired by the counterculture of the 1960s.
+Carlebach, a rabbi and singer-songwriter founded a synagogue inspired by the counterculture of the 1960s.
 Carlebach called his congregants "holy hippielech" ("holy hippies").
 Many of Carlebach's followers soon began practicing Judaism according to the Orthodox tradition.

-Legacy
+A second house, located at 1456 9th Avenue, in the Sunset district, was acquired during the early 1970s and served as a yeshiva for the congregation.
+This was after the first House, which was a commune and synagogue on Arguello Blvd., was closed on Dec.
+4,1970.

 Carlebach's synagogue inspired the creation of a musical presented by the National Yiddish Theatre titled "The House of Love and Prayer".
 Carlebach's daughter, Neshama Carlebach was among the production's collaborators.